.

 Key features:

-- SD card slot, HDMI port and 3 USB-C port
+- SD card slot, HDMI port, and 3 USB-C ports.

 Things to consider:

-- Though it has a big display, you may want to invest in an external monitor too
+- Though it has a big display, you may also want to invest in an external monitor.

 Key features:

-- Runs on 10th Gen Intel Core i7 which delivers high-speed performance
+- Runs on an Intel Core i9 processor for high-speed performance.

 Things to consider: